jnatali/sagehen_meadows/data/field_observations/groundwater/README.md

 This directory contains groundwater level measurements for several meadows in Sagehen Basin during the growing season: May/June to Oct/Nov in 2018-2019.

 Groundwater levels were sampled from three meadows (meadow_id).
 Within each meadow, shallow groundwater wells were located in a mapped hydrogeomorphic zone (HGMZ) and plant functional type (PFT).
 Some wells had been installed by a previous researcher (Allen-Diaz 1991) in randomly located cross-meadow transects, labeled A-E. See the key below plus description of Wells_Unique_Id.txt for naming conventions.
+Georeferenced well locations are defined in the data/instrumentation/Sagehen_Wells_Natali_3941.geojson file.

 meadow_id: